COMMENCEMENT PROGRAM

 Francis Scott Key, arr.
 Darmon Meader

-One Voice, directed by Dr. Matt Crosby '01
+One Voice, directed by Dr. Michelle Roueche

 Scripture Reading